Azoy/Sword/README.md

-# Sword
+# Sword - A Discord library for Swift

-A description of this package.
+As the effort of Sword is gearing towards 1.0, I've decided the push forward the development of the rewrite branch as the main branch.